Glass rod: Uses

 A stirring rod is used for mixing liquids, or solids and liquids.

 Stir rods are used as part of proper laboratory technique when decanting supernatants because the contact helps to negate the adhesion between the side of the glassware and the supernatant that is responsible for the liquid running down the side.
 Using a stir rod also grants more control over the rate of flow, which is important in cases where chemicals may react violently.
 This process is also used to pour a large-mouthed flask or beaker into a test tube.

 Glass rods can also be used to induce crystallization in a recrystallization procedure, when they are used to scratch the inside surface of a test tube or beaker.

 They can also break up an emulsion during an extraction.

-Applications in physics
+Teaching

-These are two classic experiments performed using glass rods.
+These are two classic physics experiments performed using glass rods.

 Vanishing rods experiment

 This experiment introduces students to the concept of an index of refraction in a liquid.
 Glass rods are placed in beakers of liquid, in this case oil and water.
 In water, the glass rods are visible because the refractive index of water is different for water and glass.
-In the oil, however, the glass rods seem to disappear because they have a refractive index very similar to that of glass, so the light doesn't bend as it crosses the glass/oil interface.
+In the oil, however, the glass rods seem to disappear because they have a refractive index very similar to that of glass, so the light does not bend as it crosses the glass/oil interface.